 Any hard copies made by the Consultant utilizing any of the data shall clearly indicate the source.
+If the Consultant has modified or supplemented the data in any way, the Consultant is obligated to describe the types of modifications or supplementation they have performed on the hard copy map.
 The Consultant specifically agrees not to misrepresent any data, nor to express or imply any changes made in the data have been approved unless actual prior approval by CCGISC has been obtained.